GabrielleHandy/Travel-Buddy/README.md

     in order to create features like travel advisories and news feed.

 Creating URLs for all websites:
 --- Most information provided on my website came from datasets directly from government pages.
-The probllem arouse when Uk government had no advisory website links and
-    US government had no address links available for some embassy locations or embassy websites.
+The problem arose when Uk government info had no advisory website links and US government had no address links available for some embassy locations or embassy websites.

 --- I used Google maps reverse geocoding feature to create addresses for embassies